ccchase7/startup/README.md

     to indicate what the main axis will be.
 So if you say row, then things will go on a horizontal axis left to right (they'll be separated into columns, but the main axis will be a row.)

+User Experience:
+    - Think of your User Interface as a story.
+Why are they using your service?
+What will satisfy them?
+    - Consistent with other experiences so they know what to do, but different enough that it's interesting.
+    - Breadcrumb: displays the path of how you got to where you are.
+    - Choose a good COLOR scheme!
+Probably include a primary, secondary, and focus color and keep it consistent.
+Consider using Paletton and Adobe to pick a color scheme.
+    - FONTS: Probably stick to 3 or less fonts and be consistent in how you use them.
+Also, keep your font sizing consistent.
+        - em means the width of the character 'm' in that font.
+That's how you describe line length.
+    - Use ICONS for the right things.
+    - Try to set everything up to be used INTERNATIONALLY.
+That means your right-left can easily switch to left-right, things can be translated, and dates account for time zones.
+    - Space / whitespace can be good for creating focus and decreasing the effort needed to understant something.
+    - Interaction, Images, and Animation make your product interesting.
+    - Avoid DECISION fatigue: don't present them with all the options at once, just a few at a time, so they don't get overwhelmed.
+    - Performance: after 1-5 seconds of waiting, the probability that they'll leave increases 90%. etc.
+    So that means you should try your best not to keep them waiting.
+        -Short circuit: If something goes wrong or takes too long, the user should still be able to do a lot.
+    - WALLS: something that hinders the User Experience.
+Complexity, payment, failure, security (too high or too low), or legal.